-The current Poop Rating of the Mediabase Top 20 is (-11) overall which is a 7 point drop from November (the previous time we did this chart).
-The worst song is Niko Moon’s “Good Time,” but there are a lot of contenders.
-The best song is Eric Church’s “Hell of a View.”
-The chart is really bad again, and there’s not even a Kane Brown song on it.
+The current Poop Rating of the Mediabase Top 20 is (-11) overall which is a 3 point drop from April (the previous time we did this chart).
+The best song is Ernest/Morgan Wallen’s “Flower Shops.”
+The worst is Dustin Lynch’s “Party Mode.”
+There are less women and more trucks… the typical summer regression.

 Chart info from Mediabase/Country Aircheck.

 Yeah, that Jelly Roll.
 The one we’ve made fun of before when running down stereotypes of hick-hop fans and artists.
 Mr. Roll, who’s mostly known for his country rapping, has been hiding (from those of us who haven’t actually listened to his music, his fans knew) a true talent: one hell of a soulful voice.
 He’s also a solid songwriter, co-writing this one with Ernest (of “Flower Shops”) and David Stevens.
 There isn’t a ton of new ground broken in these lyrics, but they’re moving enough, and real enough to be a definite standout on the country chart.
 But again, the thing is that Jelly Roll sings the hell out of this song, and it’s impressive.